 Not to be left out of the Oscar battle, sound recorder Douglas Shearer has 7 of them.
 Special effect creator Warren Newcombe only got two, and he also created the much talked-about effects for Forbidden Planet, alongside Disney.

 As mentioned earlier, one of the most impressive aspects of the film is the stunt work.
-Basically whenever action ensues, Tracy gets replaced with legendary stunt man and actor Gil Perkins, who, among other things, doubled star Bruce Cabot throughout King Kong (1933, review) and replaced Bela Lugosi as the Monster in the climactic battle sequence of Frankenstein Meets the Wolf Man (1943).
+Basically whenever action ensues, Tracy gets replaced with legendary stunt man and actor Gil Perkins, who, among other things, doubled star Bruce Cabot throughout King Kong (1933, review) and replaced Bela Lugosi as the Monster in the climactic battle sequence of Frankenstein Meets the Wolf Man (1943, review).
 Perkins also played Bluebeard in Batman: the Movie in 1966.
 He was one of the co-founders of The Stuntmen’s Association of Motion Pictures.
 The Australian athlete leaps like a panther in staircases, through windows and over railings, creating the illusion of Hyde’s superhuman agility and strength.
 The film is worth watching for the stunts alone, and credit must also be given to Fleming for knowing how to film them.

 So to sum it all up; it’s a mixed bag.
 Victor Fleming creates a rich and fluid film, but the clean sets and images and the overall lightness and brightness of the film are a bit out of place in this context.
 The script has highlights, but as a whole the film drags a bit too long at just over 80 minutes, and much of it seems like a rehash of the 1931 movie.
 Nevertheless, it is a very enjoyable movie with some stunning acting, mostly from Bergman, but Tracy also has his moments.
 Technically the film is flawless, but despite multiple Oscar-winning director and cinematographer, the movie isn’t as bold and visually inventive as the 1931 version.
 I do without doubt call this a good film, even a very good one, but there’s a feeling that a great film was squandered on an occasionally weak script, a miscast male lead and a director who didn’t quite understand the genre.
 Although panned by critics, the film was nonetheless very successful at the box office worldwide, and took home over 2 million dollars, easily winning back the production cost and then some.